Master-detail panel

 Why ui.Empty() and not return None?

-Returning None at batch discovery causes the frontend to leave leftPanel as null after discovery, which prevents auto_action from firing (the auto_action useEffect guards on leftPanel being non-null). ui.Empty() returns a valid UINode so leftPanel is set, the slot shows a placeholder, and auto_action can fire to claim the center with the first real item. return None is appropriate only in edge cases where you do not want the slot populated at all (for example, a center panel that should only ever appear as a center overlay — see the center-overlay recipe).
+Returning ui.Empty() (instead of None) keeps the center slot renderable with a visible placeholder and lets the sidebar's auto_action claim the center with the first real item on load.
+Returning None from a center panel is appropriate only in edge cases where you do not want the slot populated at all (for example, a center panel that should only ever appear as a center overlay — see the center-overlay recipe).

 Why auto_action on the sidebar root, not a child node?